gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Remove-AadrmTemplate.md

 You can also do this action in the Azure classic portal.

 After a template is deleted, content protected with that template might become inaccessible.
 Users who are super users can continue to access content that was previously protected with a template that is now deleted.
-For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/rights-management/deploy-use/configure-super-users) on the Microsoft documentation site.
+For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

 This cmdlet requires the template ID, which you can get with the [Get-AadrmTemplate](./Get-AadrmTemplate.md) cmdlet.

 This cmdlet performs the following operations:

 - Displays the template properties.

 - Warns that all content protected with this template may become inaccessible.

 - Asks to confirm whether to proceed.

 - Calls the service to remove the template with the specified GUID.

-For more information about custom templates, including how to configure them in the Azure classic portal, see "Configuring custom templates for Azure Rights Management" (https://docs.microsoft.com/rights-management/deploy-use/configure-custom-templates) on the Microsoft documentation site.
+For more information about custom templates, including how to configure them in the Azure classic portal, see [Configuring custom templates for the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates).

 ## EXAMPLES